There’s nothing more magical than the feeling you have when you wake up on Christmas day.

-In Dublin 1742 Handel’s Messiah was first performed.
-Messiah is a well-known oratorio particularly at Christmas.
+In Dublin, in 1742, Handel’s Messiah was first performed.
+Messiah is a well-known oratorio, particularly at Christmas.

-In UK churches, the largest church bell is rang an hour before midnight, at midnight all others are rang in celebration.
+In UK churches, the largest church bell rings an hour before midnight; at midnight, all others are rang in celebration.

 Since 1991, real Christmas tree sales have plummeted below that of artificial trees.